-We talked through this a lot this week with Connectably users and maybe, like them, as a small business you may have a lot of ‘contacts’ in lots of places if you’ve not already tidied them all up into a CRM.
-Here’s where else outside of a CRM you might find your contacts–customers, prospects, partners and suppliers–lurking:
+We talk through this a lot with Connectably users.
+And perhaps, like them, as a small business owner you may have a lot of ‘contacts’ in lots of places if you’ve not already tidied them all up into a CRM.
+Outside of a CRM, here's where you might also find your contacts–customers, prospects, partners and suppliers lurking:

-- Your email software–if you’re already using a system like MailChimp or AWeber, etc., you’ll already have lists of prospects for marketing to, and customers that you keep in contact with, or at least you might have ‘lists’ that you don't email all that often **coughs**
+- Your email software: If you’re already using a system like MailChimp or AWeber, etc., you’ll already have lists of prospects for marketing to, and customers that you keep in contact with.
+Or, you might at least have ‘lists’ that you don't email all that often.

-- Spreadsheets–from events, a sales plan you had, enquiries, networking, offers you made, follow ups, your research... you get the idea, you ‘made a list’ somewhere on a spreadsheet…
+- Spreadsheets: From events, a sales plan you had, enquiries, networking, offers you made, follow ups, your research... you get the idea, you probably ‘made a list’ somewhere on a spreadsheet.

-- LinkedIn, Facebook, Twitter and other social media (see note about this later…)
+- LinkedIn, Facebook, Twitter and other social media: see the note about this later.